Fed still seen in lift-off mode as Yellen takes center stage

-NEW YORK, May 21 (Reuters) - The U.S. Federal Reserve is likely to stick with plans to raise interest rates later this year, with progress towards its employment and inflation goals helping allay concerns over the economy’s recent weakness, current and former Fed officials say.
+NEW YORK (Reuters) - The U.S. Federal Reserve is likely to stick with plans to raise interest rates later this year, with progress towards its employment and inflation goals helping allay concerns over the economy’s recent weakness, current and former Fed officials say.

 Fed Chair Janet Yellen, who on Friday will talk about the economy’s prospects, is expected to acknowledge the recent sluggishness, including near stagnant performance in the first few months of the year.